XinFinOrg/BlockDegree/content/cloud-computing/04_cloud-computing-service-models.md

 - SaaS is a method of software delivery that allows data to be accessed from any device with an internet connection and a web browser.
 In this web-based model, software vendors host and maintain the servers, databases, and the code that makes up an application.

-- The cloud-based model is so common now that more than 60% of software seekers who call Software Advice only want web-based products�less than 2% specifically ask for on-premise software.
+- The cloud-based model is so common now that more than 60% of software seekers who call Software Advice only want web-based products less than 2% specifically ask for on-premise software.

 ### What is the history of SaaS?
-- In a 1961 speech to MIT students, John McCarthy, a renowned computer scientist that won the Turing award for his work in artificial intelligence (AI), famously said, �computation may someday be organized as a public utility.� In other words, the concept of cloud computing began as a shared resource of computing power.
+- In a 1961 speech to MIT students, John McCarthy, a renowned computer scientist that won the Turing award for his work in artificial intelligence (AI), famously said, computation may someday be organized as a public utility.
+In other words, the concept of cloud computing began as a shared resource of computing power.

 - While the idea has been around for some time, the web-based technology required to support SaaS matured in the late 1990s.
-That�s when companies such as Salesforce�which was founded specifically to create cloud software�began offering traditional enterprise solutions, such as customer relationship management (CRM), through a SaaS model.
+That's when companies such as Salesforce which was founded specifically to create cloud software began offering traditional enterprise solutions, such as customer relationship management (CRM), through a SaaS model.

 #### Popular SaaS options include email and customer relationship management software.:-